prem30488/C2CUDATranslator/README.md

 B.1 Getting Started B.1.1 Input and Output of C2CUDATranslator

-Input.file - input to translator (C File) Output.file - output of the translator (CUDA File)
+Input.file - input to translator (C File)
+Output.file - output of the translator (CUDA File)

-First, copy C program to input.le and run the translator.
+First, copy C program to input.file and run the translator.
 After running the translator copy CUDA code that has been converted or copy content of output.file.
 Put them in CUDA project.
 Run the project.

-B.2 C2CUDATranslator input Details B.2.1 Kernel Outlining
+B.2 C2CUDATranslator input Details

+B.2.1 Kernel Outlining

 The kernel is the code to be ported on the GPU.
 So, First identify the code you want to run on GPU.
 It may be some computation code such as loops.
 Now, write "#pragma kernel start" before that code and at the end of the code write "#pragma kernel end".